minhajul/learning-terraform/readme.md

 ```bash
 terraform destroy
 ```

-### Structure
-This repository is organized into different directories and files for various AWS resources:

-- `vpc/` – Contains Terraform configurations for setting up a VPC.
-- `ec2/` – Includes configurations to create EC2 instances.
-- `s3/` – Contains configurations to provision S3 buckets.
-- `rds/` – Sets up an RDS database instance.
-- `outputs.tf` – Terraform outputs after resources are created.
-- `variables.tf` – Define input variables for the Terraform configurations.
-- `main.tf` – The primary configuration file for the infrastructure.

 ### Usage
 1. **Creating Resources:** To create resources, simply use the `terraform apply` command from within any of the subdirectories.
 Modify the variables and configurations to suit your needs.